-Down on the lush Northern Rivers of NSW, George grows soya beans and white sorghum for Kialla.
+Down on the lush Northern Rivers of NSW, George grows soya beans, wheat and white sorghum for Kialla.

 He grew up on a farm in the same area, then went off to create his own stock agency business.
 Stock agents advise and represent farmers in business transactions around farming land, equipment and merchandise.

 But he came back into farming about 15 years ago, buying 120 hectares near to where he grew up, and then began farming organically.

 The Northern Rivers gets about 1500mm of rain a year, most of which falls in summer.

 This means that crops requiring lots of water can be grown in summer, and there will still be enough moisture in the soil to grow a second crop in winter.

 Soya beans are a ‘thirsty’ plant so they need to be grown in soil with high moisture, in areas that have high rainfall.
 However they also return nitrogen to the soil, allowing George to plant his second crop for the year.
 In George’s case he’ll plant winter wheat or sorghum.